yitiansun/DM21cm/cross_check/xc_status.md

 ## Status

-21cmFAST: species: OFF. even-split-f: OFF. atten: OFF
+21cmFAST: species: ON. even-split-f: OFF. atten: ON
 physics: YHe: ON.

 ## 3. Xray